 If you notice any of these signs, you must contact a professional septic tank service provider to assess the situation and determine if a replacement is necessary.
-Ignoring these signs can lead to costly repairs and potential environmental hazards, so it is important to address any issues with your septic tank promptly.
+Ignoring these signs can lead to costly repairs and potential environmental hazards, so promptly addressing any issues with your septic tank is important.

 Key Takeaways